gitmikex/Agility/f5-agility-lab-master/docs/class3/class3.rst

 Goal:

-The following labs will get you familiar with the BIG-IQ for managing licenses for the BIG-IP devices from BIG-IQ.
+The following tasks will get you familiar with the BIG-IQ for managing licenses for the BIG-IP devices from BIG-IQ.

 BIG-IQ has the ability to act as a license server for BIG-IP VE devices.
 Using Registration Keys, this function allows customers to move VE keys